robenkleene/design-references/houdini/tutorials/houdini-nebula.md

 ## Clean Up

 1. Remove to the two input connections to `merge1`.
 2. Add a `Convert VDB` and connect the output of `interior rasterize > volumerasterizeattributes1` to its leftmost input.
+Set its `Convert To: Polygons`, `Isovalue: 0.1`.
+3. Add a `File Cache` and name it `PfluidBase`.
+Connect the output of `convertvdb3` to its input.
+Set its `Valid Frame Range: Save Current Frame`.
+4. In `PfluidBase`, click `Save to Disk`.
+Toggle on `Load from Disk`, and disconnect the input connection from `convertvdb3`.